 Analytical Sensitivity and Specificity: 99 percent.

 Limitations: BRCA1 and BRCA2 gene regulatory region mutations, deep intronic mutations, and large deletions/duplications will not be detected.
 Other genes causing HBOC are not tested.
 Rare diagnostic errors can occur due to primer site mutations.
+This assay is not designed to detect somatic variants associated with malignancy.
+Interpretation of this test result may be impacted if the patient has had an allogeneic stem cell transplantation.

 |Component Test Code*||Component Chart Name||LOINC|